RESOURCES

 Optimizing Retrofit Success: Getting Homes Heat Pump Ready

-Why heat pumps should only be retrofitted into existing houses after the building envelope has been insulated and sealed against air leakage.
+A comprehensive look at why heat pumps should only be retrofitted into existing houses after the building envelope has been insulated and sealed against air leakage.
+Prioritizing the envelope secures a more effective and sustainable retrofit process for a more efficient, comfortable home.

 The Importance of the Building Envelope (English)

 This document outlines the importance of the building envelope, definitions, and the whole home approach to building and renovating a home.
-This is a good piece on fundamentals.
+This is a good piece on fundamentals and the whole home approach to building science.

 L’Importance de L’enveloppe du bâtiment